🔳 Emergency numbers

 Anyone who needs international protection from persecution or danger can seek asylum in Greece.
 Whether you plan to stay in Greece or want to be reunified with family members through Family Reunification, you must register your application with the Greek Asylum Service.
 According to European legislation, the country through which you are entering the European Union is competent to assess your application for international protection.
 This means that, as a rule, if you apply for international protection in Greece, you cannot do so again in another European Member State.
 Keep in mind that If you don’t apply for asylum and do not possess any other legal document in Greece, you are not legally residing in the country and might receive a detention decision in view of deportation.
 In detention, you still have the right to apply for asylum in Greece.
 If the police release you before applying for asylum, you will receive a police note giving you a deadline to leave Greece voluntarily.
 Also, the police note might indicate where you are allowed to move.

-Important note: 10-Year Residence Permit for Unaccompanied Minors
+Important note: 10-Year Residence Permit for Unaccompanied Minors, Applications are now open!

 The Ministry of Asylum and Migration Greece has announced a 10-year Residence Permit option for Unaccompanied Minors.
-Particularly, if you arrived in Greece as an unaccompanied child, you may qualify for this permit if you meet the following criteria:
+Check the criteria and the application process, in this article.

 What are you rights in immigration detention centers?